-- enhance pupil confidence and to celebrate good use of literacy skills; - provide opportunities for children to reflect on their own work; - provide support with targets for improving the writing through feed-forward 'blue-toimprove' comments which children respond to in their writing books; - show tolerance of errors (marking to the objective, not all errors will be signalled
+- enhance pupil confidence and to celebrate good use of literacy skills; - provide opportunities for children to reflect on their own work; - provide support with targets for improving the writing through feed-forward 'blue-to-improve' comments which children respond to in their writing books; - show tolerance of errors (marking to the objective, not all errors will be signalled

-In YR, progress is recorded on termly tracking sheets.
-Y1 to Y6 pupils are assessed using targets from Jonathan Bond's Assessment Kit.
-These are on a termly assessment sheet for English which are annotated regularly and submitted to the English Lead at the end of each term.
-Pupils in Y6 currently have annotated copies of the interim assessment framework document inside their writing books.
-At KS2, the SWST (Single Word Spelling Test) is used twice yearly to ascertain each child's spelling age and ensure progress is being made.
+In YR achievements and areas of concern are recorded on pupil tracking sheets (see Appendix iv).
+Y1 to Y6 pupils are assessed using targets from Jonathan Bond's Assessment Kit and these are annotated regularly.
+Pupils in Y2 and Y6 currently have annotated copies of the interim assessment framework document inside their writing books.

+The SWST (Single Word Spelling Test) is used twice yearly to ascertain each child's spelling age and ensure progress is being made.